dharmafly/noodle/README.md

 The entire cache is cleared on a weekly basis by default.

-All the mentioned time values can be changed in `lib/config.js`.

 If a result object has a `created` field this signifies that it has been cached.
 Failed queries such from 404 errors will not be cached.